Oklahoma Workers’ Compensation Lawyer

 - What should I do if I'm injured on the job?

 - What injuries are covered by workers' compensation?

 - Who determines if I'm eligible for workers' compensation?

 - Is there a time limit for notifying my employer I've been injured at work?

-- Who will pay for my workers' compensation benefits?
+- Who pays for workers' comp?